avalon60/OraTAPI/README.md

 ```
 Here `-t` specifies the pathname to a tarball.
 Entering `y` allows the legacy upgrade to proceed.

 If you still use the GitHub-based legacy flow, `check_github_for_updates` can tell `ora_tapi` to warn that a newer GitHub release exists.
 That setting is deprecated and applies only to extracted installs.
-Current wheel and PyPI installs should instead use `check_pypi_for_updates` and upgrade with `pip install --upgrade oratapi`.
+Current wheel and PyPI installs should instead use `check_pypi_for_updates` and then activate the target virtual environment before running `pip install --upgrade oratapi`.

 For legacy extracted installs, you must still run the `setup` command mentioned at the end of `update_ora_tapi` output.